linode/docs/docs/guides/platform/dedicated-cpu/when-to-upgrade-to-a-dedicated-cpu/index.md

 ## How to Upgrade Your Shared Instance

-For more information on how to upgrade or resize your shared instance, consult our [/docs/guides/resizing-a-linode/](Resizing a Linode) guide.
+For more information on how to upgrade or resize your shared instance, consult our [Resizing a Linode](/docs/guides/resizing-a-linode/) guide.